 Code simplicity: Creating a virtual card takes approximately 10 lines of code.
 Stripe's SDKs are available in Python, Node.js, Ruby, Go, Java, PHP, and .NET.

-Why this matters for virtual credit card programs: Traditional card issuers require you to submit a request, wait for approval, and then manually configure each card.
-With Stripe Issuing, your application can create a card, set its rules, fund it, and deliver the details to a cardholder in a single automated workflow.
-This is what makes it the preferred choice for companies building scalable virtual card platforms.
+Why this matters for virtual credit card programs: Traditional card issuers can require manual requests and operational back-and-forth.
+With Stripe Issuing, your application can create a card, set its rules, fund it, and deliver the details to a cardholder in a single automated workflow after your card program is approved.

 Stripe Issuing's real-time authorization is where the platform truly separates itself from competitors.
 Every time a cardholder swipes, taps, or enters their card number online, Stripe sends a webhook to your server before approving the transaction.